Skip to main content

 Manage instance

-This section explains how to manage instances in the Virtual Machine service.
+The following describes how to manage instances in the Virtual Machine service.

-View instance list
+View instance list and basic information

-You can view, search, and manage running instances and their details.
+You can view the list of running instances and their basic information.

 NameUser-defined instance name